argoproj/argo-cd/docs/operator-manual/high_availability.md

 preferred version into a version of the resource stored in Git.
 If `kubectl convert` fails because conversion is not supported than controller fallback to Kubernetes API query which slows down reconciliation.
 In this case advice user-preferred resource version in Git.

+* The controller polls Git every 3m by default.
+You can increase this period using `--app-resync` to reduce polling.

 **metrics**

 * `argocd_app_reconcile` - reports application reconciliation duration.
 Can be used to build reconciliation duration heat map to get high-level reconciliation performance picture.